Prepare your environment to back up Windows machines

-This article will lead you through enabling the Azure Backup feature.
-To back up Windows Server or Windows Client to Azure, you need an Azure account.
+This article will help you prepare to back up a Windows Server or Windows Client to Azure.
+To do this, you need an Azure account.
 If you don't have an account, you can create a free trial account in just a couple of minutes.
 For details, see Azure Free Trial.

 Previously you needed to create or acquire a X.509 v3 certificate in order to register your backup server.
 Certificates are still supported, but now to make Azure vault registration with a server easier, you can generate a vault credential right from the Quick Start page.